Devanik21/Story-Creator/README.md

-# UnIvErZe: A Digital Petri Dish for Infinite Evolution
+# UnIvErZe: A Digital Universe for Infinite Evolution

 ## Abstract